Version 10 of the guidance supersedes previous versions. The key changes are:

 Ethical framework - principles

-Recognising that every individual and their human rights, personal choices, safety and dignity matters.
+Recognising that every person's human rights, personal choices, safety and dignity matters.

 Ensuring that decisions are rational, fair, practical, and grounded in appropriate processes, available evidence and a clear justification.

-Ensuring that individuals are given a fair opportunity to understand situations, are included in decisions that affect them, and can offer their views and challenge.
-In turn, decisions and actions should aim to minimise inequalities as much as possible.
+Ensuring that people are given a fair opportunity to understand situations, are included in decisions that affect them, and can offer their views and challenge.
+Decisions and actions should aim to minimise inequalities as much as possible.

-Striving to reduce the amount of physical, psychological, social and economic harm that the outbreak might cause to individuals and communities.
+Striving to reduce the amount of physical, psychological, social and economic harm might cause to individuals and communities.

 Recognising people’s human rights when making decisions that will affect people in your home, for example their right to liberty, right to respect for private and family life and the right to freedom of religion.